olfa-arfani/jsophia-sessions/jsophia-polymorphism/slides.md

 mdc: true
 ---

-# Welcome to First JSophia session 25
+# Welcome to First JSsophia session 25

-JSophia organises sessions for JS community knowledge sharing
+JSsophia organises sessions for JS community knowledge sharing

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)